kiranvodrahalli/kiranvodrahalli.github.io/projects/cos513/index.md

 	- We tried running sparse CCA with some preliminal results, but we will go into more detail later!

+- MEG Data
+	- We received the fMRI-MEG data for the object detection task this morning!
+We plan to analyze this data in a similar fashion and see if we can come up with a similar model structure here.

 ## Background Survey